Equality, Diversity and Inclusion

 Arvon was founded on a belief in the power of the imagination and the benefits of creative writing, and it continues to be driven by a conviction that these benefits should be available to everyone, regardless of their background or circumstances.
 As our founder John Moat said, an Arvon writing house should be a ‘Freehouse of the Imagination’, which is not owned by anyone, but belongs to everyone who passes through it.
 It is central to our mission that we work towards equality of access, opportunity and participation in all our programmes.

 For so many people in our society, equality has not yet been realised.
 Disabled people, LGBTQ+ people, Black people and other people of colour, people from working class backgrounds or who live on low incomes: all face numerous and interconnected barriers to participation including (perhaps especially) in the arts.
-As a charity we seek to place diversity and inclusion at the heart of our strategy, our evaluation and our programming, underpinned by a determination that no barrier, whatsoever, shall exist to the inclusion of all: that Black lives matter; that Trans rights are human rights; that our houses, both physical and virtual, will be accessible and welcoming to everyone, spaces in which there will be no actual or perceived impediment to participation.
+As a charity we seek to place diversity and inclusion at the heart of our strategy, our evaluation and our programming, underpinned by a determination that no barrier, whatsoever, shall exist to the inclusion of all: that our houses, both physical and virtual, will be accessible and welcoming to everyone, spaces in which there will be no actual or perceived impediment to participation.

 In the past we have pursued a range of actions, with the aim of making our activities more accessible and of diversifying our audience.
 These have included: